 The carapace (shell) of the diamondback terrapin varies in color from brownish or greenish to grayish or nearly black.
 Their scaly, gray or whitish skin is covered with black spots or streaks.
-The carapace is covered with scutes (plates) that have diamond-shaped concentric growth rings inside.
-The growth rings may be a different color than the rest of the shell.
+The carapace is covered with scutes (plates) that have diamond-shaped concentric growth rings inside; the growth rings may be a different color than the rest of the shell.
 The plastron, or underside of the shell, is yellowish or greenish in color.
-Terrapins grow up to 9 inches in length; females are significantly larger than males.
-They have a horned beak with a black "moustache" above the mouth and webbed feet with strong claws.
+Terrapins have a horned beak with a black "moustache" above the mouth and webbed feet with strong claws.
+They grow up to 9 inches in length, with females significantly larger than males.

 Lives in tidal portions of the Chesapeake Bay and its rivers, including brackish marshes, beaches and mud flats, and islands.
-It hibernates in river banks and at the bottom of creeks and rivers in winter.
+Hibernates in river banks and at the bottom of creeks and rivers in winter.

 Found in the coastal plain of Maryland, Delaware and Virginia, as well as parts of the District of Columbia.

 While terrapins feed mostly on mollusks, including clams, snails and mussels, they will also eat fish, worms, insects and crustaceans.